ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 ## Uploading Reports

-Clients periodically upload reports to the leader, which then distributes the individual shares to each helper.
+Clients periodically upload report shares to the aggreagtes.
+This involves two types of HTTP requests, one to retrieve the aggregator's HPKE configuration and another to upload its report share.

 ### Key Configuration Request {#key-config}

-Before the client can upload its report to the leader, it must know the public key of each of the aggregators.
-These are retrieved from each aggregator by sending a request to `[aggregator]/key_config`, where `[aggregator]` is the aggregator's endpoint URL, obtained from the task parameters.
+Before the client can upload an report share to an aggregator, it must first obtain tthe aggregator's public key.
+This is retrieved by sending a request to `[aggregator]/key_config`, where `[aggregator]` is the aggregator's endpoint URL, obtained from the task parameters.
 The aggregator responds to well-formed requests with status 200 and an `HpkeConfig` value:

 ~~~
 struct {